jaceva/cs105-cache/cache_lesson.md

 Getting the fertilizer from the store takes some time since you have to take the bus then find the fertilizer in the many aisles in the store.
 Once you find the fertilizer in the store you decide to buy extra to keep in your backyard shed.
 This way if you need fertilizer for your next project you'll have it and only have to get it from the shed.
 When you get back to your garden you use the fertilizer plant the flowers and enjoy a job well done.

 This is a lesson on CPU Cache memory so why are you gardening.
-The fertilizer, its location and what it means to spend time to retrieve and store it in the shed is a good example of a computer memory hierarchy.
+The fertilizer, its location and what it means to spend time to retrieve and store it in the shed is a good example of how a computer accesses memory.
 In the following exercises we will explore how minimize the delay in processing when access data from memory by introducing you to _Cache memory_.
-Just like the shed in our gardening example.
-Cache memory is a place we can keep data to access faster, so we don't have to wait for the main memory.
+Just like the shed in our gardening example Cache memory is a place we can keep something we need to retrieve faster.
+By introducing cache in between the cpu and main memory, we are creating what is known as a _memory hierarchy_.

 ### Instructions
 **CP1**